LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 First, we import two inbuilt Python-libraries.

 - The `json <https://docs.python.org/3/library/json.html>`_ library
-  will be used to read the data-cleaning instructions for FormSpec
+  will be used to read the data-cleaning instructions for the `pylexibank.FormSpec` class.
 - The `pathlib <https://docs.python.org/3/library/pathlib.html>`_ library
   will be used to define file paths